 It’s critical that we all become more aware of this reality that, sometimes, is much closer to you than you think.

-Abuse damages, wounds, and breaks the mind and soul of a woman, so it’s important to rise up and count on the help of society as a whole to confront this reality.
+Damage and wounds from abuse can break the mind and soul of a woman.
+Therefore, it’s important to rise up and count on the help of society as a whole to confront this reality.